Cart is empty

 Low Sexual Desire in Men

-The intensity of sexual desire in healthy men and women differs from one person to the other.
+The intensity of sexual desire in healthy men and women differs from one person to the next.
 Hypoactive desire, which affects millions of people worldwide, is probably the most underestimated, neglected, undefined, difficult to evaluate and treat, and frustrating sexual disorder.

 Erectile dysfunction in diabetes mellitus as a behavioral health problem